janelia-flyem/pydvid/README.md

-pydvid: Access DVID over HTTP with Python
+DEPRECATED: pydvid: Access DVID over HTTP with Python
 =========================================

 Simple client for retrieving volume cutout data from a [DVID][] server as [numpy][] arrays.